 - The understanding of our strengths

 - Our connectedness to others

 If you’re a parent, read along.
-For a more hands on guidance for your children, you can encourage creativity.
-Creativity is empowering, thereby boosting their sense of self and wellbeing.
+Encourage your children to be creative.
+And give them more hands on guidance on how they can use their time.
+Creativity is empowering and it can boost their sense of self and wellbeing.